compTAG/student-resources/how-tos/onboarding.md

 5. Code: Papers (even theoretical ones) typically have an experimental section, which means that you should be comfortable running some code!
 To get started, complete the following tasks:

+    * If you don't have a strong background in CS / programming, we recommend taking a coursera course, such as [PY4E](https://www.py4e.com/)
     * Compute persistent homology of a triangle using [Dionysus](https://www.mrzv.org/software/dionysus/)
     * Compute a Delaunay triangulation in  [CGAL](https://www.cgal.org/), and output the triangulation data structure.